Coderockr/backend-test/README.md

 ### Docker
 Using docker to maximize the compatibility and make the build easyer.
 #### docker-compose
-Needed to allow multiple services (containers) running, as React (for the GUI), Express (in the API) and some Database that I've not chosen yet.
+Needed to allow multiple services (containers) running.
+Allows me to escalonate the API and create apps or DB's for it.
 ### Express
-For route the API requests and responses.

-### React
-For render the frontend (GUI) *not implemented yet*

-### Database(Not selected)
-For keep the owners and investment data. *not implemented yet*
+Running the javascript API.

+## Ideas
+Use React JS and Axios as interface to improve frontend skills, and insert a database for persistence.
 ## How to run?

 At first, clone the repo: